guyt101z/Open-GPS-tracker/README.md

 What you need: a web server with PHP-support.

+1. Upload the files to your server.
-Upload the files.
-Edit viewer.htm and enter your Google maps API-key.
-Make sure coords.xml is writeable by the server.
+2. Edit `viewer.htm` and enter your Google maps API-key.
+3. Make sure `coords.xml` is writeable by the server, empty the file.
+4. Browse to `gps.htm` on your GPS-enabled device and start tracking!
+Your movements will be shown in the viewer.